 Corwin and the board faced an array of obstacles, but their commitment to creating Emerald Heights never wavered.
 Many of them put down deposits as future residents, and when the community opened, several of the founding board members were among the first residents to move in.
 Five founding board members still call Emerald Heights home.

-Today Emerald Heights is home to more than 450 residents, and is expanding to meet the wants and needs of older adults for generations to come.
-Our newest CCRC Heron’s Key is being developed in Gig Harbor, Washington.
+Today Emerald Heights is home to more than 550 residents, and is expanding to meet the wants and needs of older adults for generations to come.
+Our newest CCRC Heron’s Key is now open in Gig Harbor, Washington.

-Twenty years later and a new community on the way, we firmly believe it’s the people – residents, board and staff – who have made Emerald Communities what it is today.
+More than 25 years later and a new community just opened, we firmly believe it’s the people – residents, board and staff – who have made Emerald Communities what it is today.